grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 - Yaw.
 Alternatively to the direction of the goal, the yaw of the goals can be set to a value between -PI and PI.
 This value can be set into the configuration file or sent using the service.
 - Distance from the border of the ROI.
 The goal can be at a distance (in meters) from the border of the ROI.
 Default is 0.0.

+In addition to the random navigation goals service, it's also included:
-Also it's included a service to request the ROI name of a known position.
+- A service to request the ROI name of a known position.
+- A latched publisher of the ROI name where the robot is.

 **Keywords:** ROS, navigation, semantic, social